 Lizzie: Only two?
 There are so many great people out there!
-Gordon Bickerstaff / @ADPase is a huge support, as is Jan Hawke / @Jan Hawke.
-I met them through RRBC, both are friendly and give their time to tell the world about other author’s work, mine included.
+Gordon Bickerstaff / @ADPase is a huge support.
+I met him through RRBC, and he’s friendly and gives his time to tell the world about other author’s work, mine included.

 NJ: Nonnie Jules or Wonderwoman?
 Be honest.

 Lizzie: You are a bit of a Wonderwoman to be honest, Nonnie!
 My sister and I used to love watching Wonderwoman as we were growing up.
 She represented a strong woman with a busy life, who still took the time to help others.
 Sound familiar…..

 NJ: Of course, it does.
 Thanks, Lizzie!
 I also watched her as a child and whenever there are re-runs on of the show, I still stand up (look around to make sure no one’s watching) and I spin and spin and spin, until I have on my imaginary WW attire!
 Takes a lot more spins than it did when I was younger, and could spin faster but… anyway.
 So, everyone knows the names Mark Twain and Stephen King but how about you give us two names of some INDIE authors that you favor: